zkytony/robotdev/spot/README.md

    # at robotdev root directory:
    source setup_spot.bash
    ```
    This will build the ROS packages for Spot too.
-To build spot, don't run `catkin_make`.
+   If you JUST want to build spot, don't run `catkin_make`.
 Instead,
    after sourcing `setup_spot.bash`, run:

    ```